snaveenkpndevops/Python_Learning/Types_of_class_variables_and_methods/Readme.md

 Here `self.name, self.dept` is a `instance variable`. `self refers to student1, student2, student3`.
 The value of the variable will get changed for every object like for student1 we have different value for each variable.
 That's why it is called Instance variable.

+### 2. Class Variable:

+Variable that is inside class and not inside the constructor `def __init__` is consider as `class variable`.

+for ex:

+    ```python
+    class college:
+        college_name = "OXFORD UNIVERSITY 🏫🏫"
+        place = "UK"

+Here `college_name` and `place` --> This variable that doesn't change even the object change (student1, student2, student3) is called `class variable`.
+Here student1 can have diff name, dept and student2 can have diff name and dept but they are in same college.
+college and place variable will not change.

 ## Types of class methods ?